 A growing number of Republican and Democratic members of Congress are voicing their support for the treaty and its extension.
 For instance:

-Instead of working toward an extension of New START, the Trump administration is busy arguing for a new trilateral arms control agreement, one that includes Russia’s tactical nuclear weapons must be covered in the treaty as well.
+Unfortunately, instead of working toward an extension of New START, the Trump administration is busy arguing for a new trilateral arms control agreement, one that includes Russia’s tactical nuclear weapons and China's smaller stockpile, which totals approximately 300.

 The first step should, therefore, be a five-year extension of New START which would provide a foundation for a more ambitious successor agreement.

 Use the form below to urge your senators and representative to support the bipartisan legislation currently before them in the House and Senate.